duganchen/podfeeds/README.md

 # podfeeds
-This is to be a podcast aggregator to use with [Lynx](https://lynx.invisible-island.net/)
+This is intended to be, functionally, a TUI podcast aggregator.

-Watch this space.

-It will require you to supply podcast feed URIs.
+First, gather your podcast feed URIs.
 One way to find them is to use the "podfeed" script I posted here:

 [CLI app to get podcast feed URLs